MMosley502/LEGUP/Implementing-the-Puzzle-Editor-Functionality-for-a-Puzzle.md

 ```

 ......More steps in between......

+To support a new puzzle:
+- make the tile "Element" classes for that puzzle (NonPlaceableElements and PlaceableElements)
+- these files will go in the •elements' folder of their specified game (src/main/java.edu/rpi/legup/puzzle/game name (ex.
+nurikabe) /elements)
+- base these classes off of the ones from nurikabe and treetent if you need help
+- make sure they inheret from NonPlaceableElement if the element is non-placeable, and from PlaceableElements if its placable
+(you will need to know how each game works to make this distinction)
+- change the fields passed in to the constructor to describe the puzzle element
+- these should get the buttons with the selected images to appear When you open a puzzle Of that type in the editor
+- you will also have to change the mouse event methods in the classes
+(src/main/java.edu/rpi/legup/puzzle/ game name (ex. nurikabe))
+- there may also be other incompatabilities that should be easy to track down through errors that tell you something is null,
+usually its just a result of something from the proof solver not being set properly because the puzzle editor doesn't make all the
+proof editor stuff (like the proof tree)
+that was my strategy, but the other puzzle editor guys probably have more details and better ways to do things

 ## Enabling Puzzle File Creation
 Now, you are ready to enable the puzzle file creation!
 Navigate back to `bin/main/edu/rpi/legup/legup/config` and change the corresponding `fileCreationDisabled` parameter to `false`.